rackerlabs/support-how-to/content/managed-operations/properties-of-rdbmss-and-nosql-databases.md

 ### Prerequisite

-For an introduction to RDBMSs and NoSQL databases, see [Types of databases](/how-to/types-of-databases).
+For an introduction to relational databases and NoSQL databases, see [Types of databases](/how-to/types-of-databases).

 ### Properties of relational databases